Anomaly cascade in (2+1)D fermionic topological phases: Introduction

 Anomalies provide crucial information about a phase of matter; they are renormalization group invariants which connect microscopic and low-energy physics, leading, for example, to generalizations of the famed Lieb-Schulz-Mattis theorem~\cite{cheng2016lsm}.
 Anomalies are subject to the bulk-boundary correspondence, in the sense that the classification of anomalies in $d$ space-time dimensions is believed to be equivalent to the classification of invertible topological phases in $(d+1)$ space-time dimensions~\cite{freed2014}.
 In particular, anomalous (2+1)D SETs can exist on the surface of (3+1)D symmetry-protected topological phases (SPTs)~\cite{vishwanath2013,wang2013b,MetlitskiPRB2013,MetlitskiPRB2015,wang2013b,chen2014b,Chen2014,fidkowski2013,bonderson2013sto,wang2014,metlitski2014,ChoPRB2014,kapustin2014b,seiberg2016gapped,hermele2016,YangPRL2015,song2017,bulmash2020,tata2021}.
 This remarkable fact begs the question of understanding anomaly inflow - can we determine physical processes on the boundary which are sensitive to the anomaly and then see how the non-trivial bulk cancels that anomaly?

-For bosonic SETs, the 't Hooft anomaly is relatively well-understood \cite{barkeshli2019,Chen2014,kapustin2014b,barkeshli2019rel,bulmash2020}.
+For bosonic SETs, the 't Hooft anomaly is relatively well-understood \cite{barkeshli2019,Chen2014,kapustin2014b,barkeshli2019rel,bulmash2020,ENO2010,Cui2016}.
 A bosonic (3+1)D $G$-SPT is (partially) specified by an element of the cohomology group $\H^4(G,\U)$, and this element dictates the inconsistency of fusion and braiding of symmetry defects together with anyons in the (2+1)D boundary SET.
-The data specifying a (3+1)D fermionic SPT (FSPT) has much more structure; FSPT phases form~\cite{WangGu} a torsor over the cohomology groups $\H^1(G_b, \Z_{\bf T})$, $\H^2(G_b,\Z_2)$, $\H^3(G_b,\Z_2)$, and $\H^4(G_b,\U)$, where $G_b$ is the ``bosonic" symmetry group obtained by modding out fermion parity symmetry.
-The appearance of this data as an inconsistency of the (2+1)D boundary SET is only partially understood \cite{fidkowski2018,delmastro2021}.
-Ref.~\cite{tata2021} recently showed how in general, given any (2+1)D fermionic SET (FSET), one can identify the bulk SPT using a state sum construction.
-However the results of \cite{tata2021} do not directly explain the appearance of the above cohomology groups in terms of an inconsistency of the boundary (2+1)D SET.